VictortheWhite/CMPT-413/segmenter/answer/README.md

 * In this assignment, 2 models are implemented: unigram and bigram
 * This program is written in Python3, please use Python3 to run it
-* Unigram is used by default, to use Unigram, run "Python3 answer/segment.py --bigram True"
+* Unigram is used by default, to use Unigram, run "Python3 answer/segment.py --unigram"

 ## Unigram
  * Unigram possibility of a segmentation is defined as: